Samagra-Development/Doc-Generator/README.md

 - Create a `.env` file at  `/src/pdf/`
 - Start the DB - `docker-compose up -d db`
 - Create a virtual environment for python 3.9.
 The project is not tested on lower versions.
 - Install Dependencies `pip install -r requirements.txt.dev`.
 Since the requirements.txt is for the production server, it will be finalized later.
 So please continue using the dev one.
+Before committing code, always update the file using the following command `pip freeze > requirements.txt.dev`
 - Migrate the database `python manage.py migrate`
 - Create a superuser `python3 manage.py createsuperuser`
 - Start three terminals and run the following commands.
 These will start `beat`, `worker` and `django` dev server.